theodo-fintech/spring-search/README.md

 7. Using the `IN` and `NOT IN` operators
 Request : `/cars?search=color IN ['Red', 'Blue']
 *Note: Spaces inside the brackets are not necessary*
+*Note: You will need to encode the value (e.g. encodeURI) as brackets are not valid url parts*

 8. Using parenthesis